JeffersonJales/jeffersonjales/README.md

 Talking about Personal Stuffs:

-- 👩🏻‍💻 I’m currently working as Game Development at [Rastrolabs Game Studio](https://www.linkedin.com/company/rastrolabs/)
+- 👩🏻‍💻 I’m currently working as QA Engineer and Game Development at [Rastrolabs Game Studio](https://www.linkedin.com/company/rastrolabs/)
 - 💬 Ask me about anything, I am happy to help!
 - 📫 How to reach me jalesjefferson@gmail.com.